aiven/devportal/docs/tutorials/kafka-migration.rst

 Follow this tutorial and you'll learn all the steps involved in an Apache Kafka® migration:

 * What are the prerequisites?
 What should you pay attention to, before migrating?
-* How to sync data with MirrorMaker 2
+* How to sync data with MirrorMaker 2.
-* How to migrate Apache Kafka topic schemas
+* How to migrate Apache Kafka topic schemas.
-* How to migrate Apache Kafka ACLs (Access Control Lists)
+* How to migrate Apache Kafka ACLs (Access Control Lists).
-* How to migrate Apache Kafka consumer group offsets
+* How to migrate Apache Kafka consumer group offsets.
-* How to migrate Apache Kafka clients and connectors
+* How to migrate Apache Kafka clients and connectors.

 What are you going to build